zuzuamid/fastify-prisma-starter/DOCS/QUICK_START.md

 # Quick Start Guide

-Get up and running with the Node.js Express PostgreSQL Prisma starter template in minutes.
+Get up and running with the Node.js Fastify PostgreSQL Prisma starter template in minutes.

 ## ⚡ 5-Minute Setup